msathe-tech/standalone-abm/updated_README.md

 ```

 2. Generate RSA Keygen.
 Don't enter any passphrase (leave empty) and use the default file paths.
-Perform this setp for BOTH non-root AND root user.
+Perform this setp for NON-ROOT user.

 ```
 ssh-keygen